-- 60e.
-Admit that, based on the above, it is a violation of due process and a violation of delegated authority for any IRS tax official to refer to any person as a "taxpayer" who does not first identify him or herself as such voluntarily. - 60f.
-Admit that the federal courts, in the case of Long v.
+- 38. Based on the above, it is a violation of due process and a violation of delegated authority for any IRS tax official to refer to any person as a "taxpayer" who does not first identify him or herself as such voluntarily. - 39.
+The federal courts, in the case of Long v.
 Rasmussen, 281 F. 236 (1922) stated at 238:

 "The revenue laws are a code or system in regulation of tax assessment and collection.
 They relate to taxpayers, and not to nontaxpayers.
 The latter are without their scope.
 No procedure is prescribed for nontaxpayers, and no attempt is made to annul any of their rights and remedies in due course of law.
-With them Congress does not assume to deal, and they are neither of the subject nor of the object of the revenue laws..."
+With them Congress does not assume to deal, and they are neither of the subject nor of the object of the revenue laws...